Instagram/MonkeyType/doc/generation.rst

   Rewrites e.g. ``Union[Derived1, Derived2]`` to ``Base``, where
   ``Derived1`` and ``Derived2`` are both subclasses of a common ``Base``.
-  Unions of arbitrarily many subclasses of a common base class are rewritten as a single class, provided that multiple inherit does not occur in the chain from derived classes to base class.
+  Unions of arbitrarily many subclasses of a common base class are rewritten as a single class, provided that multiple inheritance does not occur in the chain from derived classes to base class.

 .. class:: RewriteConfigDict()